Mediated Desire and the Technical Evolution of Epistolary Intimacy

 Was something erased?

-These questions do not arise from the message itself, but from the delay preceding it.
-The medium exposes hesitation, and in doing so, amplifies interpretation.
+These questions do not arise from the message itself, but from the character’s interpretation of the delay preceding it.
+The medium can expose signs of hesitation and amplify the urge to interpret them.

 The Analogue Anchor